LumKitty/VNyan-Loops/README.md

 ```_lum_loop_untilNE```

 ## Delay and TTL
+While and Until loops have a maximum number of times they can run until they force exit.
+This can be changed by appending extra parameters
 Call with e.g. ```_lum_loop_whileLE;delay=69;ttl=420```
-Delay - in ms between loops
+Delay - in ms between loops (default 1000ms i.e. 1 second)
-TTL - number of loops before we kill it off anyway
+TTL - number of loops before we kill it off anyway (set to -1 to disable (at your own risk)

+## Troubleshooting
+Install my VNyan-Debug plugin from https://github.com/LumKitty/VNyan-Debug to see loop status messages in the console